Course syllabus for Clinical Practice with Children and Adolescents for Psychologists

 Module 2, Applied clinical practice with children and adolescents, 3 credits

-The other module of the course include a placement where the student conduct a behavioural consultations with a pedagogue/teacher at a preschool.
-This includes interviewing a pedagogue/teacher, observe the interplay between pedagogues/teachers and children, analyze the interplay and give feedback to the pedagogue/teacher.
-Furthermore, the student should take into consideration ethical aspects during the work with the behavioural consultation.
-No individual children will be subjected to observation or documentation.
+The second module includes a placement (VIL), where the student conducts behavioural consultations with a pedagogue/teacher at a preschool.
+This includes interviewing a pedagogue/teacher, observing the interplay between pedagogues/teachers and children, analyzing the interplay and giving feedback to the pedagogue/teacher.
+The student also considers ethical aspects during the work with the behavioural consultation.
+No individual children are subject to observation or documentation.

 Teaching methods